GPII/universal/documentation/SolutionsRegistryFormat.md

 ]
 ```

+### NOT IMPLEMENTED blocks:
+There are several advanced options that we're not planning to implement in the short term, but which will make the implementation of things like the ORCA settings handler much less horrible.

 #### isRunning:
-To detect whether a solution is running.
+To detect whether a solution is running - this is planned to be integrated in the relatively short run.
 If any of these blocks evaluate to `true` (implicit OR), the application is considered to be running.

 **Example Entry**:
 ```